tldr-pages/tldr/pages/common/ghost.md

 # ghost

 > A blogging platform and headless CMS.
 > More information: <https://ghost.org>.

-- Installs ghost in the current directory.
+- Install ghost in the current directory:

 `ghost install`

-- Start an instance of Ghost.
+- Start an instance of Ghost:

 `ghost start`